FrederickClasen/MMRNHep/README.md

 # MMRNHep Clasen et al (in preperation)

-All scripts used to produce the results in Clasen et al. Please see publication for detail.
+Data and scripts for  Clasen et al. Please see publication for detail.

-Models are available in data folder

-1. MAIN.m : MATLAB script to run flux simulations
+All models are available in the model directory.
+This includes the mouse model MMRN, the generic mouse hepatic model MMRNHep, as well as all constrained models

+Scripts available are as follows:

-2. MAIN.R : R script for the analysis of transcriptomics data
+1_MAIN.R : R script for the analysis of transcriptomics data 2_Eflux.ipynb : Jupyter notebook to generate constraints 3_MAIN.m : MATLAB script to perform flux simulations
-* DESeq2 : PCA and differential gene expression
-* clusterprofiler : enrichment analysis